-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2020 who fit the following categories:
+F1 Percentages of first-time, first-year (freshman) degree-seeking students and degreeseeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 5% 4% Percent of men who join fraternities N/A N/A Percent of women who join sororities N/A N/A Percent who live in college-owned, -operated, or - affiliated housing N/A N/A Percent who live off campus or commute 100% 100% Percent of students age 25 and older 19% 46% Average age of full-time students 21 26 Average age of all students (full- and part-time) 22 27
+First-time, first- year students Undergraduate s Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 3% 4% Percent of men who join fraternities N/A N/A Percent of women who join sororities N/A N/A Percent who live in college-owned, -operated, or - affiliated housing N/A N/A Percent who live off campus or commute 100% 100% Percent of students age 25 and older 21% 49% Average age of full-time students 21 25 Average age of all students (full- and part-time) 22 27

-F2 Activities offered. .
-Identify those programs available at vour institution
+F2 Activities offered.
+Identify those programs available at your institution.